Brinnrhirt/dx-doublejob/README.md

 # Double JOB
-Double JOB script for ESX made by Brinnrhirt
+Double JOB script for ESX made by Dessaux

 # Discord
 Join here to report bugs or ask for help